Texas woman attacked by snake and hawk at same time ‘covered in venom’ during ambush

 A Texas woman has described how a snake and hawk brutally attacked her while she was mowing her lawn, leaving her seriously injured.

 Peggy Jones was on a tractor mower when the snake fell out of the sky and landed on her at her home in Silsbee.
-As it began to tighten around her arm, a hawk then swooped down, and began clawing at jer in an effort to grab its prey.
+As it began to tighten around her arm, a hawk then swooped down, and began clawing at her to grab its prey.

 Up next